DenisMot/mouseReMoCo/doc/readme.md

 **NOTE:** Do not forget to make your `.sh` file executable with   `chmod u+x mouseReMoCo.sh`

 # Calibration
+For most experiments, the calibration is not necessary: the startup message could simply be ignored.

-When using a graphic tablet, it is necessary to map the visual space and the hand space (unless using a device doing that for you (e.g., [Wacom cintiq](https://www.wacom.com/fr-fr/products/pen-displays/wacom-cintiq)).
+However, it is sometimes necessary to map the visual space and the hand space (unless using a device doing that for you, e.g., [Wacom cintiq](https://www.wacom.com/fr-fr/products/pen-displays/wacom-cintiq)).
 We want that:
 - center of tablet = center of display
 - 1 mm on tablet = 1 mm on display

 This is where the calibration is necessary:
+- to know the real world size of the display:
+	- set `screenDiagonal` on the command line
-- to know the real world size of the display, set `screenDiagonal` on the command line
+- to know the real world size of the tablet:
-- to know the real world size of the tablet, set `tabletSize` on the command line as e.g., `311x216=62200x43200`
+    - set `tabletSize` on the command line as e.g., `311x216=62200x43200`
 		- `311x216` is the size of the active zone on the tablet **in millimeter**
 		- `62200x43200` is the size of the active zone on the tablet **in pixel**, usually given in the device driver.
 If you cannot find the exact values, you can safely duplicate the values in mm.

 The tablet size will be represented in green on the display when the program starts.

-The information about the calibration are provided in the startup message window as :
+If (and only if) you provide calibration information on the command line, the startup message window provides the following information:
 - Area of the screen corresponding to the complete tablet (also represented in green on the display when the program starts)
 - Area of the tablet corresponding to the complete screen